waw-muzik/rfcs/active-rfcs/0004-api-versioning.md

 # Summary

-In order to improve our legacy API and code, we want to add or change some functionality that may cause client versions that consume our API to stop working.
-To solve this problem and add more functionalities without breaking anything, making the new clients (apps and websites) consume the new functionalities, we must add and manage different versions of our API.
+In order to improve our legacy API and code, we want to add or change some functionalities that may cause client versions that consume our API to stop working.
+To solve this problem and to add more functionalities without breaking anything, making the new clients (apps and websites) consume the new functionalities, we must add and manage different versions of our API.

 # Basic example